kelseyhightower/confd/docs/quick-start-guide.md

 In this example we will use confd to manage two nginx config files using a single template.

-### Add two apps with upstream servers to your backend

 ### Add keys

 #### etcd